-- In Lumin Exposure View, reveal converged risk levels and uncover hidden weaknesses across the IT-OT boundary.
-You can continuously monitor and track potential vulnerabilities with enhanced OT data: - Review the Global exposure card to understand your holistic score.
-Click Per Exposure to understand what factors are driving your score, and by how much. - Review the Operational Technologies exposure card.
+- Access the Exposure View page, where you can reveal converged risk levels and uncover hidden weaknesses across the IT-OT boundary.
+You can continuously monitor and track potential vulnerabilities with enhanced OT data: - View and manage cyber exposure cards. - View CES and CES trend data for the Global and Operational Technologies exposure cards.